Demographics of Germany: Foreign nationals in Germany

 This list does not include non-ethnic Germans with German nationality and foreign nationals without resident status.

 Population density and distribution

 With an estimated 83.2 million inhabitants in December 2020, Germany is the second-most populous country in Europe after Russia, and ranks as the 19th largest country in the world in terms of population.
 Its population density stands at 233 inhabitants per square kilometer.

 States

 Germany comprises sixteen states that are collectively referred to as Länder.
 Due to differences in size and population the subdivision of these states varies, especially between city-states (Stadtstaaten) and states with larger territories (Flächenländer).
 For regional administrative purposes four states, namely Baden-Württemberg, Bavaria, Hesse and North Rhine-Westphalia, consist of a total of 19 Government Districts (Regierungsbezirke).
-As of 2019 Germany is divided into 400 districts (Kreise) on municipal level, these consist of 294 rural districts and 106 urban districts.
+As of 2019 Germany is divided into 400 districts (Kreise) at municipal level; these consist of 294 rural districts and 106 urban districts.

 Urbanization

 Germany officially has eleven metropolitan regions.
 In 2005, Germany had 82 cities with more than 100,000 inhabitants.